String Multiplication Calculation

 .

-Once you understand this, you can use code to emulate this computational process:
+Understanding this, you can code to mimic this calculation process:

 class Solution {